 - On the Welfare Implications of Automation [pdf]

 joint with Maya Eden.
-Revise and resubmit at Review of Economic Dynamics.
+Revision submitted to Review of Economic Dynamics.

 Other Versions: World Bank Research Working Paper No. 7487